sgibson47/play-the-game/notes.md

   clicking "End Turn" should trigger a request to games#upte that deals up to 7 cards and should reset the moves counter

+--
+what's left toget basic game play working?

+need to sort out who will be looking for whether the game has ended and get that working
+ - I've set it up in both front & back end, but neither is sufficient just checking if there are legal moves remaining after each move doesn't account for when there may be no remaining valid moves based on the current hand, but the player could end the turn and get dealt additional cards If we check whether the game is over only after a turn ends I'm not accounting for when a game might end mid turn because the player can't play any more of the cards in her hand but she hasn't played at least two cards to complete her turn

+ grrrrr

+ alright, if the logic of whether the game is over depends how many cards have been played then we need access to the store where we're counting the number of cards played so, front end it is!

+ when is a game over?
+  when none of the cards in the player's hand are playable on any of the piles AND the player hasn't played at least two cards this turn (i.e. they can't end their turn and possibly get playable cards from the deck)